-There are so many things to see in Ubud and surroundings that we have left the last point of our list to tell you, very quickly, other places that you can visit from Ubud.
-This list is quite long since most Bali excursions depart from this town, so we have focused on a 30-minute drive from the center of Ubud.
+There are so many things to see in Ubud and its surroundings that we have left the last point on our list for telling you, very quickly, about other places that you can visit from Ubud.
+This list is quite long, since most Bali excursions depart from this town, so we’ve focused on places that are a 30-minute drive from the center of Ubud.

-The 9 points above are the things to do in Ubud in three days, but if you have some more time, dedicate it to explore Ubud and surroundings in more depth:
+The 9 points above are things to do in Ubud in three days, but if you have some more time, dedicate it to exploring Ubud and its surroundings in more depth:

-- Tegalalang: We find the most popular rice fields in Bali only 17 minutes north of Ubud.
+- Tegalalang: The most popular rice fields in Bali are only 17 minutes north of Ubud.
 In fact, Dan took a bike tour to visit them, so they are fully accessible from Ubud.

 Best tours from Ubud

-As we mentioned at the beginning, Ubud is the best place to stay in Bali since many tours leave from here.
-One option is to hire tours from Ubud in the morning and leave the afternoon to visit Ubud center.
+As we mentioned at the beginning, Ubud is the best place to stay in Bali, since many tours leave from here.
+One option is to book tours from Ubud for the morning and leave the afternoon to visit the center of Ubud.

-These would be the most important excursions to do in Ubud:
+These are the most important excursions to do in Ubud:

 - Sunrise at Batur Volcano: I took this tour during my 7-day Bali trip and it was, without a doubt, the best experience of the whole trip.